PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: System-on-Chip Accelerator Design ( )

 The preset workflow is described as follows.
 The waveform samples coming from ADC and self-trigger logic are transmitted into the double-port buffer, preferably through the quad SPI interface.
 The Cortex-M0 core periodically accesses the double-port buffer and relays the input data to the neural network accelerator.
 When the accelerator finishes computing, it raises a signal to the Cortex-M0 core and pushes feature maps into the system RAM under the coordination of the core.
 The data transmission between the system RAM and the accelerator is repeated several times, until the final feature outputs are ready.
 Finally, the output data are sent out through a buffered UART and collected by subsequent electronics.

-It should be mentioned that transactions on the processor AHB bus generate unavoidable overheads in the total time budget.
-Specially designed direct memory access (DMA) with data processing abilities have the potential of reducing these overheads, but also adversely impact on the universal applicability of the design.
-At the current stage, we have not integrated such specific logic, but will probably do so when we gather more information about the performance of different neural network architectures.
+It should be mentioned that transactions on the processor AHB bus generate unavoidable overheads in the total time budget (see Section \ref{sec:emb-sw-with-ws-map}).
+At the current stage, we have kept the CPU-centric design to maximize universality, but will probably incorporate direct memory access (DMA) with data processing abilities when we gather more information about the performance of different neural network architectures.